 - Surgery in severe cases (Stage IV of COPD), including lung transplant, may be required

 What is COPD?

-Chronic obstructive pulmonary disease (COPD) is a group of diseases causing an inflammatory reaction and irreversible damage in the lungs.
+Chronic obstructive pulmonary disease (COPD) is a group of diseases causing an inflammatory reaction and irreversible damage to the lungs.
 They obstruct airflow and lead to difficulty breathing.
-Emphysema and chronic bronchitis are the most common diseases that makeup COPD.
+Emphysema and chronic bronchitis are the most common diseases that make up COPD.
 It’s a lifelong disease with periods of flare-ups.
 It negatively impacts the quality of life and longevity.

 During inhalation, air travels through the nose and/or mouth into the trachea (windpipe).
 The trachea further divides into two tubes called bronchi, which open into the lungs.
 Within the lungs, the bronchi branch out into smaller tubes called bronchioles.
 The end of bronchioles opens into little air sacs called alveoli, which aid in gaseous exchange.
 The alveoli are surrounded by blood vessels, through which the exchange of gases, oxygen, and carbon dioxide takes place.

 Exposure to causative factors of chronic obstructive pulmonary disease (COPD) leads to the infiltration of different types of white blood cells and inflammatory factors.
 This leads to tissue inflammation, damage, and increased mucus secretion in the airway and alveoli.